b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 Each statement sees only data committed before that statement began.
 Different statements within the same transaction can see different committed data.

+**Analogy:** Like viewing only cleared transactions in your bank account, not pending ones.
+But if you refresh, newly cleared transactions show up.

 ```sql
 -- Set for current transaction
 BEGIN;